Insight

 The trustees will be liable to IHT on the value of the trust fund every 10 years.
 There is also an exit charge when distributions of capital are made.
 On each 10-year anniversary of the creation of the trust, and when capital distributions are made, the maximum rate of IHT on each occasion is currently 6%.

-It should be possible to avoid any liability to CGT either on the creation or on the termination of a Discretionary Trust.
-The liability may be deferred irrespective of the nature of the assets by an election for hold-over relief.
+It should be possible to avoid any liability to CGT either on the creation or on the termination of a Discretionary Trust by claiming hold-over relief.

 It should also be noted that a Discretionary Trust needs to be properly administered.
 This usually involves the trustees registering the Discretionary Trust with HMRC’s online Trust Registration Service, filing annual Tax Returns and issuing appropriate tax deduction certificates to beneficiaries who have received income.
 The trustees should also maintain trust accounts and properly manage the trust’s property or investments.
 The amount of administrative work will depend on the nature of the trust assets and on the frequency or otherwise of distributions of income and capital.